 by Bob Stepno

-Churchill’s statesmanship and Hemingway’s fiction, for instance, were enough to leave journalism out of their radio biographies.
-Franklin P. Adams’ popular verse and radio quiz show career might have done the job, but his poem about being a journalist makes the connection inescapable:
+Churchill’s statesmanship and Hemingway’s fiction, for instance, were enough to squeeze any mention of journalism out of their radio biographies.
+Newspaper columnist Franklin P. Adams’ popular verse and radio quiz show career might have done the same, but his poem about being a journalist makes the connection inescapable:

 Journalism’s a shrew and a scold.
 I like her.

 She makes you sick, she makes you old.
 I like her.

 She’s daily trouble, storm and strife.